10 Celebrities and Famous People With Bipolar Disorder

 Bebe Rexha is an American singer-songwriter who’d like to release others from the stigma of bipolar.

-She has openly disclosed that she would be kept up all night making music on some occasions, then at other times, she would be unable to leave the house.
+She has openly disclosed that she would stay up all night making music on some occasions, yet at other times, she would be unable to leave the house.

-When growing up, Rexha would be told to just get over how she was feeling, and that it was all in her head.
+When growing up, she was told to just get over how she was feeling, because it was all in her head.

-After opening up about her struggles with bipolar on her Twitter profile, Rexha is saying she isn’t holding anything back any longer.
+After sharing her struggles with bipolar on her Twitter profile, Rexha said she isn’t going to hold it back any longer.

 “I’m Bipolar and I’m not ashamed anymore.”